The Beast from the East

 I have no idea what this means either as it's way above my pay grade, but some very clever climate scientists do and what is happening in the Arctic has them deeply worried

 In a nutshell, if you think 2018 was bad wait until the beast come back, my own scientists betting pool has the UK equaling the lows of the 1980s, where the temperature regularly fell below -20°C at evens, and a new record of -30°C at 5 to 1.

 What would I do?

 If I was in the UK I would follow the Home heating shops advice on Surviving the winter, buy winter clothes in the sales when they are cheap and get a couple of extra bottles for my Calor Gas heaters, yes of course we have Calor gas heaters, this is Russia we know about winter and power cuts!

-I hope this information helps you, see we Russians are not bad guys, we love everyone and we hoped you enjoyed our staging of the world cup this year, we even forgave your governments provocation in dressing Gareth Southgate up as James Bond for the world cup in his fancy waistcoat.
+I hope this information helps you, see we Russians are not bad guys, we love everyone and we hoped you enjoyed our staging of the 2018 world cup, we even forgave your governments provocation in dressing Gareth Southgate up as James Bond for the world cup in his fancy waistcoat.

 удачи до свидания ( Goodbye for now)